leearj/Java/CS480 (Software Engineering)/LunaScheduler/README.txt

 	https://github.com/cppBTS

 -Project Description:
-	The convenient online hangout scheduler for each users using AWS, along with CSS, Bootstrap, JavaScript, React.js.
+	The convenient online hangout scheduler for each users using AWS, along with CSS, Bootstrap, JavaScript, React.js and etc.